mattjliu/Identity-Effects-Experiments/README.md

 For example, run `python predict_CV.py -w <weights_filepath> -d TEST -f <out_folder>` to produce CV model outputs using weights saved in `<weights_filepath>` on the MNIST test dataset.

-Finally, rerun the IE experiments with `main.py`, this time using the `--cv-output` argument to specify the location of the CV model output csv file.
+Finally, rerun the IE experiments with `main.py`, this time using the `--cv-output` or `-c` argument to specify the location of the CV model output csv file (you can omit the `-e` flag).

 Again, this can also be done from `CV_model.ipynb`.